Some potential clients come to us with their new pillar/cluster model they’ve worked tirelessly on. And then we have to tell them it won’t work.

 But that’s only one scenario.
 Here are some more ways the topic cluster model has been misused and some substitute frameworks to use instead:

 Like HubSpot said, pillars should go after very broad terms.
-This means that the terms you target should be high level, high search volume and high competition.
-If your pillar page is too long-tail or niche, you’re not going to populate it with enough clusters (e.g. supporting content) to make it look robust enough.
+This means that the terms you target should be high level, high search volume, and high competition.
+If your pillar page targets long-tail or niche keywords, you’re not going to populate it with enough clusters (i.e., supporting content) to make it look robust enough.

 For example, let’s say you’re customer service software Broadly.
 You already have a blog that’s updated weekly and you’re looking for a new blog architecture.
 If we were following the topic cluster model, an example pillar may be “customer feedback.”
 Seems broad enough, right?

-But if you look at the long tail related to that potential pillar, you’ll find that volume drops off after five to 10 phrases like “customer feedback questions” and “customer feedback methods.”
-Even a vague keyword like “customer feedback” only has so many potential long tail after that.
+But if you look at the long-tail keywords related to that potential pillar, you’ll find that volume drops off after five to 10 phrases like “customer feedback questions” and “customer feedback methods.”
+Even a vague keyword like “customer feedback” only has so many potential long-tail keywords after that.

-So if you find yourself trying to fit a niche keyword into too big of a pillar, step back and reconsider if it really provides enough content opportunities to build out.
-It’s likely you just need to write a handful of articles focused on those keywords instead.
+So if you find yourself trying to make a niche keyword into a pillar opportunity, step back and reconsider if it really provides enough content opportunities.
+It might be better to write a handful of articles focused on those long-tail keywords instead.

 I know — I just told you broad pillars are preferred.
-But there is a scenario when too broad also means off brand.
-In order to cover all the potential clusters under the pillar, you’re risking spending a lot of time writing topics that aren’t close to your product or service.
+But there is a scenario where a pillar that’s too broad requires supporting content that’s not a good fit for your brand.
+In order to cover all the potential content clusters under the pillar, you’re risking spending a lot of time writing topics that aren’t close to your product or service.

 For example, if you’re an automation company like Zapier, your brand promise is increased productivity through automating daily tasks like email, messaging and more.
 So a natural broad keyword may be “productivity.”
-And in fact, Zapier has a productivity tab on their current blog already.
+In fact, Zapier has a productivity tab on their current blog.

-While they probably didn’t set up this category with the topic cluster model in mind, attempting to rank for “productivity” isn’t the right mindset with this pillar.
+Zapier probably didn’t create this category in their blog design with the topic cluster model in mind.
+Attempting to rank for “productivity” isn’t the right mindset with this pillar — and I doubt that was their intention.

 The keyword “productivity,” if you Google it, doesn’t match to Zapier’s core business model.
 You’ll see a lot around productivity at work, but it focuses on a variety of methods like time management, healthy habits and more.
 Unless Zapier wants to dedicate a good portion of their publishing to these other productivity points, ranking shouldn’t be a core goal.

 Broad topics are best for pillars, but consider the resources you’ll also have to dedicate to populate that pillar.
-If too many resources are going towards off brand or low value keywords, it’s not the right pillar.
+If too many resources are going toward off-brand or low-value keywords, it’s not the right pillar.

 Most companies don’t solve a myriad of problems.
 They focus on a specific industry and serve a niche need.
 Some clients have come to us with a list of pillar ideas that are way too similar, despite maybe having different search volume or SERPs.

 Google is getting smarter and smarter at making connections.
-Even if today the SERP between “moving companies” and “moving” are slightly different, they are essentially the same word and Google is serving us very similar results.
+Even if today the SERP between “moving companies” and “moving” are slightly different, have the same search intent and Google is serving us very similar results.
 So if I’m a self storage company, there’s no reason to create two pillars for each of these broad terms.

-This also creates a duplicate content concern that the original topic cluster model helps to avoid.
+Overlapping pillars also create a duplicate content concern that the original topic cluster model helps to avoid.
 If your pillars are too similar, your internal discussion will be consumed with if topic X is a better fit under pillar Y or Z. That’s not the best use of your content planning meeting time.

-The final error I see with pillar page creation is potential competition with your product pages.
-It’s smart to build pillars that are on brand and close to product, but too close and you again run into the risk of confusing Google.
-Except this time you’re fighting with your bottom funnel pages.
+The final error I see with pillar page creation is the potential to create competition with your product pages.
+It’s smart to build pillars that are on-brand and close to product, but if they’re too close, you risk confusing Google.

 Sometimes a simple anchor text or URL change is all you need, but be aware of these potential overlaps when formulating your navigation.